jkcoxson/JitStreamer/README.md

 # JitStreamer
 A program to activate JIT across the far reaches of the internet

+## UPDATE
+As of iOS 17.0, this program no longer works.
+I have written a [replacement server software](https://github.com/jkcoxson/JitStreamer-EB) to replace this.
+As such, this repository is now archived.
+If you are below 17.0, feel free to use this.
+Otherwise, please migrate.

 This program runs on a Linux server and requires the following:
 - [rusty_libimobiledevice](https://github.com/jkcoxson/rusty_libimobiledevice)
 - A working Rust and C dev environment